SNDAN

 - time compression and stretching of sounds, preserving attack and decay

-- broad-band noise reduction
+- broadband noise reduction

 - amplitude and frequency-based transformations